Swabi District: Demographics

-At the time of the 2017 census the district had a population of 1,625,477, of which 815,828 were males and 809,550 females.
-Rural population was 1,349,513 (83.02%) while the urban population was 275,964 (16.98%).
-The literacy rate was 59.06% - the male literacy rate was 73.99% while the female literacy rate was 44.35%.
-1,086 people in the district were from religious minorities.

-The population of the district over the years is shown in the table below.
+Population

+As of the 2023 census, Swabi district has 278,976 households and a population of 1,894,600.
+The district has a sex ratio of 102.51 males to 100 females and a literacy rate of 58.48%: 72.34% for males and 44.50% for females.
+519,863 (27.50% of the surveyed population) are under 10 years of age.
+339,670 (17.93%) live in urban areas.

+Religion

+Languages

-At the time of the 2017 census, 95.49% of the population spoke Pashto and 2.93% Hindko as their first language.
+At the time of the 2023 census, 97.23% of the population spoke Pashto and 2.05% Hindko as their first language.

 Education

 Swabi District is now home to many excellent educational institutes.
 But there was no public sector university until 2012.
 The only degree awarding institution then was private sector Ghulam Ishaq Khan Institute of Engineering Sciences and Technology, which was inaugurated in 1993.
 In 2012, the Government of Khyber Pakhtunkhawa established the first public sector university in Swabi, when it upgraded Abdul Wali Khan University Mardan Swabi campus into full-flege University of Swabi while Women University Swabi was established in 2016.
 Swabi district also has a public sector medical college Gajju Khan Medical College Swabi, which was established in 2014.

 The district also has 2 public sector Postgraduate degree colleges: Government Postgraduate College Swabi and Govt Girls Post Graduate College Maneri Swabi.